tryRebooting2023/tryRebooting2023.github.io/index.md

 We want this AI search engine to be able to respond to queries as helpfully as possible for anyone with a specific question, or even a general topic to a question.
 This means being able to ask follow-up questions to unclear queries and being conversational.

 We plan on providing the interface for all users at the landing page, but also want to provide login capabilities in order for the AI to be able to store previous chat sessions.
 This includes "admin" accounts that have access to our "Analytics" page that helps to show the most popular articles used as references to form a response.

+### Strategy

+Our project follows the Issue Driven Project Management (IDPM) guidelines.
+Due to very incompatible schedules, all team members will likely only meet in person during class on Monday and Wednesday mornings.
+Our primary mode of communication is done through Discord.
+Furthermore each member is assigned different tasks that are agreed upon between the assigner and assignee, with each task listed as an issue on the [source code repository](https://github.com/tryRebooting2023/askus).

 ## User Guide